Erskine Caldwell: Politics

-His political sympathies were with the working class, and he used his experiences with farmers and common workers to write stories portraying their lives and struggles.
+Erskine Caldwell's political sympathies were with the working class, and he used his experiences with farmers and common workers to write stories portraying their lives and struggles.
 Later in life he presented public seminars on the typical conditions of tenant-sharecroppers in the South.

-Disillusionment with the government led Caldwell to compose a short story published in 1933, "Sylvia".
+Disillusionment with the government led Caldwell to compose a short story published in 1933, "A Message for Genevieve."
 In this story a woman journalist is executed by a firing squad after being tried in a secret court on charges of espionage.

 Works

 Caldwell wrote 25 novels, 150 short stories, twelve nonfiction collections, two autobiographies, and two books for young readers.
 He also edited the influential American Folkways series, a 28-volume series of books about different regions of the United States.